Nizar1999/Codeships/README.md

 # Battleships-v2.0
 *The tides of war rage on..*

-Battleships v2.0 is a C++ console game with graphics, advanced AI, multiplayer, and other features.
+Battleships v2.0 is a C++ console game with graphics, bots, multiplayer, and other features.
 This project is an improvement upon my previous battleship game, with a cleaner and more organized code base, multiplayer gameplay, and lots of bugs squashed.